bipulhf/ticketing/backend/docs/ROLE_BASED_ACCESS_CONTROL.md

 - `IP_NUMBER_REQUIRED`: IP number is required
 - `IP_ADDRESS_REQUIRED`: IP address is required
 - `MULTIPLE_LOCATIONS_REQUIRED`: Multiple locations are required for Super Admin
-- `SINGLE_LOCATION_REQUIRED`: Only one location can be assigned to Admin/IT Person
+- `SINGLE_LOCATION_REQUIRED`: Only one location can be assigned to Admin (IT Person location is automatically inherited)

 ## Testing